guhandelta/astro-dev-blog/src/content/blog/ASM_to_Web_Assembly.md

 slug: web-assembly
 ---

-# Embracing the Future: The Shift from asm.js to WebAssembly
 In the continuously advancing world of web development, performance and efficiency are paramount.
 The transition from asm.js to WebAssembly (Wasm) marks a significant leap in this journey, offering unparalleled speed and optimization for web applications.
 Let's explore this evolution and how WebAssembly is reshaping the web.

 ## The Era of asm.js